weaverwhale/docs/src/pages/onboarding/quick-hitters.md

 Automatically will deploy after merge to production via a GitHub Action

-**NOTE**: You will be notified in the `staging-channels-admin` slack channel with three rocket ships
+**NOTE**: After a successful deployment, you will be notified in the `staging-channels-admin` slack channel with three rocket ships

 🚀🚀🚀